lynn/lynn.github.io/readme.txt

 ====

-3. I really, really don't like hearing about drugs and diseases and pathology and stimulants, etc., sorry.
-It's a very troublesome topic to me.
+3. I really, really don't like hearing about drugs and diseases and pathology and chemicals, etc., sorry.
+It's a troublesome topic to me.

 I know a lot of people here like discussing this topic extensively, and of course it comes up a lot naturally in our social circle.
 If it does, please